dancar97/Django-Simple-Deploy--IIS/README.md

 ### Notes:
 + Python version: 3.6
 + Django version: 2.1.3
++ wfastcgi version : 3.0.0
-+ psycopg2 version: 2.7.6
++ psycopg2 version: 2.7.6 (If you want to run on postgresql)
-+ djangorestframework version: 3.0.9
++ djangorestframework version: 3.0.9 (If you want to run a rest service)
 + requests version: 2.20.1
 ---
 #### Important: